Biography

 John Waite ("Missing You") records Andy and Chris’s song "Take Me Home".

-October ‘86 - John Farnham (Little River Band), releases his version of You’re The Voice.
-It goes straight to #1 in Australia and stays there 7 weeks.
 Icehouse leader Iva Davies invites Andy to write with him, and "Crazy" is born.

 1987 - Icehouse record the album "Man of Colours" in Sydney, with producer David Lord.
 "Crazy" is chosen as the first single, and reaches #4 in Australia.
 Follow up single "Electric Blue", co-written by long-time Icehouse fan John Oates (Hall & Oates), goes all the way to #1.
 John Oates joins Andy on background vocals.
 "Man of Colours" straight to #1 in Australia and stays there four months.
-(It is still the highest selling album by an Australian band in Australia - John Farnham’s "Whispering Jack", featuring "You’re The Voice", is the only Australian album to sell more!)
+(It was the highest selling album by an Australian band in Australia - John Farnham’s "Whispering Jack", featuring "You’re The Voice", was the only Australian album to sell more!)

 October ‘87 - Icehouse tour the US, supporting The Cars.
 "Crazy" reaches #14 on the Billboard chart, followed by "Electric Blue" which peaks at #7.
 Icehouse appear on the Tonight Show with Johnny Carson.
 Andy and Icehouse sax player Simon Lloyd guest on Lovelines radio show on KROQ in Los Angeles, giving advice to the lovelorn (they must be desperate!).
 Mr T (The "A-Team" TV show) is also on the show (of course!).
 He refers to Andy as the "Brother From Down Under"!